-Here is a little glimpse of our schedule so far!
-Feel free to drop us a line at firstname.lastname@example.org or @atlantlitwomen if you have any question about these events.
+Here is our schedule so far!
+Feel free to drop us a line at email@example.com or @atlantlitwomen if you have any question about these events.
 Don’t forget that they are all free and open to the public.

-- Saturday 22nd April: Transatlantic Women in the Trenches
+- Saturday 22nd April: Transatlantic Women in the Trenches: 2-5pm, Pollock Park, Glasgow G43

 - Saturday 3rd June: Glasgow Women’s Library Transatlantic Symposium: 10-4pm, Glasgow Women’s Library